Geometric Models and Variation of Weights on Moduli of Parabolic Higgs Bundles over the Riemann Sphere: a Case Study: Combinatorial description of parabolic weight polytopes

+\begin{proof} The first two statements are straightforward from the explicit form of the interval bounds \eqref{eq:bound1}--\eqref{eq:bound3}.
+Moreover, 3-cells in each boundary $\partial\qB_{\sbul}$ correspond to convex hulls of sets of vertices in $\qB_{\sbul}$ whose Hamming distance is exactly 2.
+The latter are in bijective correspondence with partitions sets $\qI\subset P_{\sbul}(\{1,2,3,4\})$ of the given parity, whose cardinalities are equal to 4, as~$\qI \leftrightarrow \{v_{I}\in\qB_{\sbul}\colon I\in\qI\}$. \end{proof}

-\begin{definition} A \emph{semi-stability wall} is any hyperplanar region in $[0,1]^{4}$ of the form
+\begin{Definition} A \emph{semi-stability wall} is any hyperplanar region in $[0,1]^{4}$ of the form

-A wall $\qH_{I,k}$ is \emph{even} (resp. \emph{odd}) if $k$ is even (resp. odd).
-The walls $\qH_{I,\vert I\vert -2}$ will be called \emph{interior}; otherwise, they will be called \emph{boundary}. \end{definition}
+A wall $\qH_{I,k}$ is \emph{even} (resp.~\emph{odd}) if $k$ is even (resp.~odd).
+The walls $\qH_{I,\vert I\vert -2}$ will be called \emph{interior}; otherwise, they will be called \emph{boundary}. \end{Definition}

-The definition of semi-stability walls is based on the condition \eqref{eq:effective} and the interval bounds \eqref{eq:bounds}.
+{ The definition of semi-stability walls is based on the condition \eqref{eq:effective} and the interval bounds~\eqref{eq:bounds}.
 Depending on their parity, semi-stability walls are subsets of either $\qB_{0}$ or $\qB_{1}$.
-Since

-even (resp. odd) boundary semi-stability walls are in bijection with subsets $I$ of odd (resp. even) cardinality under the correspondence $I\mapsto\qH_{I,\vert I\vert - 3}$.
+Since } even (resp.~odd) boundary semi-stability walls are in bijection with subsets $I$ of odd (resp.~even) cardinality under the correspondence $I\mapsto\qH_{I,\vert I\vert - 3}$.
 In addition, there are four interior semi-stability walls for each parity, corresponding to the four partitions $I \sqcup I' = \{1,2,3,4\}$ into subsets of the same cardinality parity, in the form

 For both parities, $v_{1/2} := (1/2,1/2,1/2,1/2)$ is the intersection of all four interior semi-stability walls.
-A list of semi-stability walls for both parities is presented in tables \ref{tab:wall-even} and \ref{tab:wall-odd}.
+Tables \ref{tab:wall-even} and \ref{tab:wall-odd} list all semi-stability walls for both parities.

-\begin{definition} The even (resp. odd) \textit{parabolic weight polytope} is the refinement $\qW_{0}$ (resp. $\qW_{1}$) of $[0,1]^{4}$ resulting after the inclusion of all semi-stability walls into $\qB_{0}$ (resp. $\qB_{1}$).
-An even (resp. odd) {open chamber} is the interior of a 4-cell in $\qW_{0}$ (resp. $\qW_{1}$), or equivalently, any connected component in
+\begin{Definition} The even (resp.~odd) \textit{parabolic weight polytope} is the refinement $\qW_{0}$ (resp.~$\qW_{1}$) of $[0,1]^{4}$ resulting after the inclusion of all semi-stability walls into $\qB_{0}$ (resp.~$\qB_{1}$).
+An even (resp.~odd) {open chamber} is the interior of a 4-cell in $\qW_{0}$ (resp.~$\qW_{1}$), or equivalently, any connected component in

 An open chamber inside $\qB_{\sbul}$ is called \emph{interior}, and \emph{exterior} otherwise.
-A tetrahedral cell in $\partial\qB_{\sbul}$ is of \textit{type A} if it is also contained in $\partial[0,1]^{4}$, and of \textit{type B} otherwise. \end{definition}
+A tetrahedral cell in $\partial\qB_{\sbul}$ is of \textit{type A} if it is also contained in $\partial[0,1]^{4}$, and of \textit{type B} otherwise. \end{Definition}

-\begin{proposition} There are exactly 8 tetrahedral cells of type $A$ in $\partial\qB_{\sbul}$.
-Tetrahedral cells of type $B$ correspond to the 8 boundary semi-stability walls of a given parity. \end{proposition}
+\begin{Proposition} There are exactly 8 tetrahedral cells of type $A$ in $\partial\qB_{\sbul}$.
+Tetrahedral cells of type $B$ correspond to the $8$ boundary semi-stability walls of a given parity. \end{Proposition}